 Coal-fired plants currently generate most of Alberta’s electrical power.
 Most of the remainder is supplied by natural gas.
 Hydro, wind and other power sources supply the rest.

-Most electoral generating plants are in central Alberta, close to the coal mines that supply them.
+Most electrical generating plants are in central Alberta, close to the coal mines that supply them.

 Others are part of hydroelectric systems feeding the main power network.
 They are along the following rivers: